-Benefits and Salary Information
+Benefits & Salary Information

 New Mexico Public School Insurance Authority (NMPSIA) website: health, dental, vision, life insurance, and disability plans and options

 Rio Rancho Public Schools is a member of NMPSIA, the New MexicoPublic Schools Insurance Authority.
 NMPSIA currently administers benefits for 88 public school districts, with the exception of APS, as well as 98 charter schools.
 As a member of NMPSIA, RRPS is able to offer a wide range of insurance benefits to full time, contracted employees, per RRPS Board Policy 734.
 New hires have 31 days from their date of hire to obtain benefits.
-Details regarding eligibility, dependent coverage, insurance coverage and carriers can be found on the NMPSIA website, under General Information, at www.nmpsia.com.
+Details regarding eligibility, dependent coverage, insurance coverage and carriers can be found on the NMPSIA website, under the Employees tab, at www.nmpsia.com.

 Provided by RRPS free of charge: